cedrick13bienvenue/kcna-prep/README.md

 # Kubernetes and Cloud Native Associate (KCNA) example questions

-**WWhat core principle of cloud-native application delivery emphasizes treating infrastructure components and application deployments as disposable units replaced on update?**
+**What core principle of cloud-native application delivery emphasizes treating infrastructure components and application deployments as disposable units replaced on update?**

 - A. Statefulness
 - B. Mutability